[ Printer Friendly Version ] [ Report Abuse ]

 Harry sighed as Ron took off running after Ginny.
-The nice thing about dating his best friend’s sister was that Ron really had no objection to Ginny’s choice of a boyfriend – but it also meant that Harry would have to explain himself to an irritable best friend every time he and Ginny had a row.
-It was going to be a long life under those circumstances.
+The nice thing about dating his best friend’s sister was that Ron really had no objection to Ginny’s choice of a boyfriend – but it also meant that Harry would have to explain himself to an irritable friend every time he and Ginny had a row.
 And since Ron was his best friend, and Ginny was Ron’s sister, Harry couldn’t even tell Ron what he really thought half the time – that Ginny was being ridiculous and stubborn, much like Ron on occasion.

 * * * * *

 “Ginny!
 Oi, Ginny!”

 Ron finally caught up with his sister, huffing and puffing slightly.
 “What’s going on?” he demanded.